 Wampold, B. E., & Brown, G. S. (2005).
 Estimating variability in outcomes attributable to therapists: A naturalistic study of outcomes in managed care.
 Journal of Consulting and Clinical Psychology, 73(5), 914-923.

 PLEASE NOTE: This is at times a highly charged topic and comments on this thread are moderated.
 If you are speaking as a mental health care professional, then please identify yourself by name to maintain ethical standards and professional respect.
-I would like to keep the discussion positive and focused on how we can improve the Medicare system to benefit the community.
+Comments from health practitioners who cannot be identified will not be published.
+In general terms, I would like to keep the discussion positive and focused on how we can improve the Medicare system to benefit the community.
 You may be asked to support your view.
 However, elitism and disrespect has no place here.
 Thanks in advance.